 Last week, my wife got upset with me over something really small.
 What I did was wrong, but I couldn’t figure out why she was so upset and then it finally occurred to me.
 It had been a while since we spent time together.
 When she feels connected to me the missteps and miscommunications are easier to get over.
 When there is disconnection it’s a lot harder.

-The key to having a great marriage is taking time to be together.
+The key to having a good marriage is taking time to be together.
 Here’s our suggestion — 30/1/1.
 Spend 30 minutes a day one-on-one with your spouse.
-Have 1 “date night in” a week where you all watch a movie together, play a game, or tackle a project.
+Have 1 “date night in,” a week where you all watch a movie together, play a game, or tackle a project.
 Finally, plan for 1 date night out a month at your favorite restaurant.
-Make 30/1/1 your foundation, then add our 10 ways to have a vibrant marriage:
+Make 30/1/1 your foundation, then add our 10 ways to have a vibrant marriage.